Where Should You Host Your Course Videos & How Tutor LMS Handles It

 External URL

 This option allows you to add your videos from any external source.
 Just copy and paste the link inside the External Video URL field.
-You can add video from any sources such as vooPlayer, Dailymotion, Wistia, Jetpack, Facebook etc. that support external linking options.
+You can add videos from any sources such as vooPlayer, Dailymotion, Wistia, Jetpack, Facebook, etc that support external linking options.
+But, make sure that the video is publicly available.

 YouTube

-This setting allows you to add YouTube videos just by inserting the YouTube link to the field.
+This setting allows you to add YouTube videos just by inserting the YouTube link into the field.
 Just copy-paste your youtube video URL and it will automatically be added to the course.

 Vimeo